Online Services

 The NHS wants to give people better ways to see their personal health information online.
 We know that people want to be able to access their health records.
 It can help you see test results faster.
 It also lets you read and review notes from your appointments in your own time.

-We’re now letting you see all future information within your health record when you sign up to online access.
+We’re now making ti easier for you to see future information within your health record when you sign up to online access.
 If you are over 16 and already have an online account, such as through the NHS AppNHS website, or another online primary care service and would like to see your future records please contact the surgery.
 Some people can already access this feature, this won’t change for you.

 This means that you will be able to see notes from your appointments, as well as test results and any letters that are saved on your records.
 This only applies to records from your doctor (GP), not from hospitals or other specialists.
 You will only be able to see information from when you sigh up to the service.